 My hard drive doesn't have the jumper settings on the label:

-Find the model number and visit the manufacturers website.
-The should have some instructions posted.
+Find the model number and visit the manufacturer's website.
+They should have some instructions posted.
 If not, email their support.

 My 40 GB hard drive only show up as 38.2 GB: